-You’ll see flowers in bloom throughout town, which will add a dash a whimsy to your trip.
+You’ll see flowers in bloom throughout town, which will add a dash of whimsy to your trip.
 May is also an exciting month for festival lovers, as Carnaval in the Mission District falls on Memorial Day weekend, celebrating the city’s rich Latin American and Caribbean culture.

 May is also the ideal time to head out on a boat cruise to see San Francisco from the water.
-Soaking up the sun and enjoy the scenic views of the bay is a must-do.
+Soaking up the sun and enjoying the scenic views of the bay is a must-do.